 Every fire damage event is a little different, and requires a unique solution, but the general process stays the same.
 The steps listed below illustrate our process for the “typical” fire damage emergency.

 Step 1: Emergency Contact

-The restoration process begins when you call the SERVPRO National Call Center, which is staffed 24 hours a day.
-Our representative will ask a series of questions regarding the fire damage event that will help us dispatch the nearest SERVPRO Franchise Professional with the appropriate equipment and resources.
+The restoration process begins when you call the SERVPRO Customer Care Center, which is staffed 24 hours a day.
+Our specialist will ask a series of questions regarding the fire damage event that will help us dispatch the nearest SERVPRO Franchise Professional with the appropriate equipment and resources.